To view our courses please select the qualifications tab to see the list of courses on offer.

 Ventilation Officer Underground Metalliferous

-This training is Nationally Accredited and has been developed based on recommendations from industry stakeholders including the Mines Inspectorate in Western Australia and Queensland.
+The course has been developed based on recommendations from industry stakeholders, including the Queensland Mines Inspectorate.

-- RIIUND601E - Establish and maintain ventilation management systems
+• RIIUND601E - Establish and maintain ventilation management systems and

-- RIIUND603D - Manage, operate and maintain the mine ventilation system
+• RIIUND603D - Manage, operate and maintain the mine ventilation system and